 “I’ve waited this long.”
 The entity said, lying on Dante’s bed with its hands behind its head.
 Black eyes danced in the morning light as a grin slowly pulled the thick scars tight across its face, “I can wait a little longer.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Guennar ReyerWrite a Review